-Coming from an area which isn’t best known for its birth of athletic stars, Imani-Lara Lansiquot’s rapid rise into the sporting world has been like a rock dropped into a pool of water.
+Coming from an area which is not best known for its birth of athletic stars, Imani-Lara Lansiquot’s rapid rise into the sporting world has been like a rock dropped into a pool of water.

 Born in South London’s Peckham, Imani (aged 19) has worked endlessly to become a self proclaimed track star.